novenopatch/ProgrammingExercises/README.md

 # ProgrammingExercises

-This directory contains common programming and algorithm exercises.
+This repo contains common programming and algorithm exercises.
 Each file represents a specific exercise and contains the corresponding code to solve the given problem.

 ## File List: